PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 Druid is built for massive applications with unique data streaming needs.
 For instance, imagine an application that needs to take the last stock trade into account before returning a value.

-ClickHouse would stumble with this – ClickHouse doesn’t guarantee newly ingested data will be included in the next query result.
-Druid, meanwhile, does – efficiently, too, by storing the newly streamed data temporarily in the Data nodes whilst simultaneously packing and shipping it off to deep storage.
+ClickHouse would stumble with this – ClickHouse doesn’t guarantee newly ingested data is included in the next query result.
+Druid, meanwhile, does – efficiently, too, by storing the newly streamed data temporarily in the data nodes whilst simultaneously packing and shipping it off to deep storage.

-Remember that detailed analogy between the mansion and neighborhood?
+Remember that analogy between the mansion and master-plan community?
 For Druid, the query nodes are the roads, the data nodes are the houses, and storage is the sprawling, shared lake.

 #### Cattle vs Pets

 Druid expects you to treat its nodes like cattle, constantly removing and adding nodes at a whim.
 You would never do that with ClickHouse instances since each ClickHouse instance likely plays a critical role in your application’s stability.
 Druid, meanwhile, expects you to utilize up to ten thousand data nodes, each which could be taken offline and maintained without impacting the application.

 Of course, this means that Druid requires more maintenance work. **Much** more maintenance work.
 Not just that, but server costs, too.
-Druid is built for large enterprise clients with complex needs with massive financial backing to support the architecture.
+Druid is built for large enterprise clients with complex needs and massive financial backing to support the architecture.
 ClickHouse, meanwhile, is a one-size-fits-most solution; scalable, just not in the same multidimensional, multi-structural way as Druid is.

-#### Stream Data over Batch Data
+#### Stream data over batch data

-Some databases, like ClickHouse, expect data to be batched – this is because ClickHouse re-renders materialized views, and prefers to do that for a collection of data, not for every arbitrary insert.
+ClickHouse, expects data to be batched – this is because ClickHouse re-renders materialized views, and prefers to do that for a collection of data, not for every arbitrary insert.
 But Druid has different priorities.

-When stream data is ingested into Druid, it stores the stream data ephemerally at the data layer while in parallel storing the same data in the storage layer.
+When stream data is ingested into Druid, it stores the stream data ephemerally in the data node while in parallel storing the same data in the storage node.
 This is similar to a cache, but notably makes data available in-memory before it was even fetched once.

 You can consider this approach somewhat similar to the philosophy behind ClickHouse’s dynamic materialized views, however, the end deliverable is different.
 ClickHouse is able to calculate results that utilize the entire database minus recent data (such as an all-time average) without buffering the entire database into memory.
 Druid, meanwhile, is able to return the **recent** data extremely fast.